jensbrauer/Mildew-Detection-in-Cherry-Leaves/README.md

 ## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries used in the project and provide an example(s) of how you used these libraries.

 * __Streamlit__ was used to create the dashboard.
 * __Pickle__ was used to save and load files, from the Jupyter Notebooks into the dashboard application.